 Step 1.
 Take the time to IDENTIFY your mistakes.
 Ask yourself, “what’s not working for me?”
 Commit to stop doing them.
 If it’s not working, create a stop doing list.

 Step 2.
 Create a “stop doing” list.
 You can have any item on your stop doing list.
-For example, if staying late to try to figure something out or to find “just the right resource” to reach your students hasn’t worked for you, put it on your stop doing list.
+For example, if staying late to try to figure something out or spend way too much time on social media, put it on your stop doing list.
 Instead, write down what you need to learn or what you want instead.

 I created this simple guide for you to get you started using the Groundhog Day Strategy.
 Writing has power.
 It will enable you to quickly identify those mistakes that are holding you back.

 Or you can choose to be caught in the endless time loop.
 Nah, that’s not you.
-I know what you’ll choose—exactly what’s right for you and your students using the right tool, right now.
+I know what you’ll choose—exactly what’s right for you, right now.